deadlysyn/blog/_posts/2018-02-24-node-on-pws.md

 The app upload is invalid: Symlink(s) point outside of root folder
 ```

 Luckily, [a little Google engineering quickly led to answers](https://github.com/cloudfoundry/cli/issues/1299)...  a few related suggestions there.
-The one I went with was simply creating a `.cfignore` at the top level of my application repo and adding the `node_modules` directory.
-With that, `cf push` worked like magic...  reading my deployment manifest, auto-detecting the proper buildpack, and brining up a public instance with a random route name:
+The one I went with was simply creating `.cfignore` at the top level of my application repo and adding the `node_modules` directory.
+With that, `cf push` worked like magic...  reading my deployment manifest, auto-detecting the proper buildpack, and bringing up a public instance with a random route name:

 ```
 Pushing from manifest to org deadlysyn-org / space development as x@y.z...